fusioncharts/dev_centre_docs/getting-started/plain-javascript/apply-different-themes-using-plain-javascript.md

 ---
 title: Apply Different Themes using Plain JS | FusionCharts
-description: This article will showcase how to apply different themes to the chart at runtime.
+description: Know how to apply Different Themes using plain JavaScript with FusionCharts.
+Take your data visualization capabilities a notch up seamlessly with us.
 heading: Apply Different Themes using Plain JS
 ---